 Inventory, lb : 0

-Jupiter apples are available in the fall through early winter.
+Jupiter apples are harvested in the mid-fall and can be stored through the winter.

 Someone shared Jupiter Apples using the Specialty Produce app for iPhone and Android.